Skip to main content

 Whether you join us for one of the sessions or all of them, get ready to discover London's beloved green spaces from the comfort of your own home!

-What we consider “natural” may feel instinctive, yet for centuries, the Queer community has been persecuted for being “unnatural.”
-This makes the definition of nature not just scientific, but deeply social.
-“Queer Ecology” aims to challenge rigid binaries, revealing the true spectrum of diversity in the natural world and exposing the biases that shape our understanding of it.
-From gender-fluid woodlice to sex-changing plants, this talk uncovers the wildly fluid world of life found within the Royal Parks.
+This talk will share the true spectrum of diversity in the natural world and how we shape our understanding of it.
+From gender-fluid woodlice to sex-changing plants, this talk uncovers the wildly fluid world of life found in parks today.

 Connor the Ecologist is an entomologist and educator on a mission to make people notice and appreciate the smaller details in nature.
-His current work focuses on “Queering” ecology, challenging traditional ideas about what is considered “natural” or “unnatural”.
-He has had over 2,500 people join his Queer Ecology tours to date.
+Over 2500 people have joined his Queer Ecology tours to date.

 Parks of the Future